KushKokate/KushKokate/README.md

 - 👋 Hi, I’m @KushKokate
 - 👀 I’m interested in learning about coding
-- 🌱 I’m currently learning java and Data Structure and algorithm
+- 🌱 I’m currently learning PYTHON
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on project with like minded individuals.
 - 📫 How to reach me kokatekush@gmail.com

 <!---